ipums/hlink/README.md

 5. Reporting: generate summarized information on linked datasets.
 6. Model Exploration: compare various models and hyperparameter matrices to choose production model specs.

+In addition, it also provides functionality for the following research/development tasks:
+1. Model Exploration and Household Model Exploration: Use a matrix of models and hyper-parameters to evaluate model performance and select a model to be used in the production run.
+Also generates reports of suspected false positives and false negatives in the specified training data set if appropriate config flag is set.
+2. Reporting): Generate reports on the linked data.